ckim2135/Phyto_Garden_Guide/README.md

 To create a more practical Phyto-Garden resource, I decided to take a genus-level approach and identify all commercially available species in the same genus as plants known to have phytoremediation abilities, while noting whether the species is being recommended because it has been proven to have certain phytoremediation abilities, or if it is being recommended based on its genus.
 From there, Phyto-Gardeners can decide for themselves which plants are best for their garden.

 Once I had the list of recommended species and their phytoremediation abilities (or those of species in the same genus), I decided to make recommendations from two different angles.
 First, plants would be recommended based on pollutant categories (air, heavy metals, chlorinated solvents, pesticides and petroleum).
 Secondly, plants would be recommended by site-type (autobody shop, agriculture, residential areas, etc.), which would also provide an opportunity to educate Phyto-Gardeners about contaminants they might not realize could be in their environment.
 To this same point, I chose to embed useful EPA widgets that provide information about the users environment and EPA cleanup sites near them.
+Lastly, since Prairie Moon does not offer trees online, I dedicated a page to trees that promote cleaner air and water.

 The end product is Phyto-Garden Guide, an interactive dashboard I truly hope is useful and inspiring to potential Phyto-Gardeners everywhere.